phoneburner/salt-lite-skeleton/README.md

 with attributes and data providers must be defined as static functions.

+### Backwards Capability Guarantees
+Classes and interfaces with the `#[PhoneBurner\SaltLiteFramework\Attribute\Contract]` attribute are considered part of the public API of the framework and should not be changed without a major version bump.
+These "contracts" can be freely used in application code.

+Conversely, classes and interfaces with the `#[PhoneBurner\SaltLiteFramework\Attribute\Internal]` attribute are very tightly coupled to third-party vendor and/or framework logic, and should not be used in application code.

 ### Configuration
 By convention, configuration files are located in the `config` directory.
 Each file should return an array of configuration values, with the top-level key identical